Sunshine Week

-Sunshine Week is a U.S. nonpartisan collaboration among groups in the journalism, civic, government, education and private sectors that shines a light on the importance of public records and open government.
+Sunshine Week is a collaboration among groups in the journalism, civic, government, education and private sectors in the United States that focuses on the importance of public records. freedom of information and open government.
 It is based at the Joseph L. Brechner Freedom of Information Project at the University of Florida's College of Journalism and Communications.

 In recognition of the 20th anniversary of national Sunshine Week, Sunshine Fest was held in Washington, D.C.
 March 19–20, 2025.

 Overview

 Sunshine Week each year is the week that includes James Madison's birthday, which is March 16.
 It is the week that contains the third Friday of March.

 During Sunshine Week, news organizations, civic and watchdog groups, libraries, nonprofits, schools and other participants engage public discussion on the importance of open government through news and feature articles and opinion columns; social media campaigns; infographics; editorial cartoons; public service advertising; public seminars and online or in-person forums.
 The purpose of the week is to highlight the fact that "government functions best when it operates in the open".
 In many states, however, legislatures exempt themselves from public-records laws, claiming "legislative immunity", and growing secrecy limits government accountability.